shaloo/docs.arcana/docs/faq/faq-gen.md

 ??? an-faq "How do I enable passwordless login in an app to onboard new users?"

       You can enable passwordless login to onboard app users by first registering the app with Arcana Network, then integrating it with the {{config.extra.arcana.sdk_name}} and then simply calling the [`loginWithLink` function](https://authsdk-ref-guide.netlify.app/classes/authprovider#loginWithLink) in the app code to onboard users.
-For details, see [[build-password-less-auth|how to enable passwordless login]].
+For details, see [[index-onboard-users|onboarding users documentation section]], select app type and refer to instructions on how to enable passwordless login.